Seminary Curriculum FAQ

 How do I use the lesson players that are embedded in your website?

-Our custom video or audio lesson players give you greater freedom to browser through the lessons.
-The left side includes a clickable outline of the lesson.
+The left side of the enhanced media player includes a clickable outline of the lesson.
 Clicking on a portion of the outline launches that section of the lesson in the audio/video player.
 If you are using the video version, you can also view the video in full-screen mode by clicking the icon in the bottom right corner of the embedded video.
 You may also navigate the lesson with the numbered buttons below the video/audio player.

 The lesson players provide links to related audio/video resources.
 Each segment of the lesson has different linked resources associated with it.
 Following these links will not cause you to lose your place in the lesson, since the clickable lesson outline is constantly displayed and the numbered buttons below the video/audio display continue to link the segments of the main lesson.